Skip to Main Content

 1. How do I know if a work is copyrighted?
 What if I want to use a copyrighted work in the classroom or in publication?

 Ideas are not copyrighted, but the expression of these ideas are.
 Since 1978, anything set into a physical format (including electronic files) is automatically protected under copyright law.
-For pre 1978-works, use this table to help you determine if it is copyright-protected or if it has passed into the public domain.
+For pre 1978-works, use the Cornell public domain table linked in Other Reousrces to help you determine if it is copyright-protected or if it has passed into the public domain.

 Best Practices